Myomectomy Specialist in South Miami, FL

 Fibroids will be removed with an instrument that is inserted through the vagina into the uterus.
 While patients will usually be asleep for this surgery, it is an out-patient procedure that usually requires only a few hours of observation.
 Recovery can be done at home.

-If you are feeling any symptoms of uterine fibroids, including infertility, talk to your doctor.
-Our surgeons at South Miami Women’s Health have years of experience treating women with uterine fibroid-related issues.
-If you have any questions or would like to schedule a visit, please call (305) 665-9644.
+If you are feeling any symptoms of uterine fibroids, including infertility, talk to an OBGYN specialist today.
+Our robotic surgeons at South Miami Women’s Health have many years of experience treating women with uterine fibroid-related issues.
+If you have any questions or would like to schedule a visit, please call (305) 665-9644 or request an appointment online.